Your lines prices are changing

 There are a number of different lines companies across NZ - they own the power lines in each area.
 These folks are responsible for making sure that the electricity from the spot market gets to your house through one of the many retailers (like us!).

-As you're probably aware, your Flick Fee is the small part of your bill (usually less than $1 per day) that allows Flick to look after you as your power retailer.
-This means we can keep the lights on at HQ, and keep delivering an award-winning customer experience for our Flicksters.
+Your Flick Fee is the small part of your bill (usually less than $1 per day) that allows Flick to look after you as your power retailer.
+This means we can keep the team at HQ warm, and keep rolling out new tech to make #FlickLife even better!

+From 1 April 2019, your Flick Fees will be going up by 5% for the average flickster this change will add around 25 cents per week to your bill.
 It's worth noting that your Flick Fees don't go up and down like the spot market does.
 We get the same amount regardless of where the spot price is sitting, so like you, we're happiest when prices are lovely and low.